internetdrew/resend-cse-home-challenge/README.md

 npm run studio
 ```

-This should point you to either `http://localhost:3000` or `http://localhost:3001` if your frontend is already running on 3000.
+This should point you to either `http://localhost:3000` or `http://localhost:3001` if `3000` is already in use.